olia danilevich via Pexels

 What Changed — and What Didn't

 The increase in employer NIC came in with the 2024 Autumn Budget and took effect from 6 April 2025.
-The rate rose from 13.8% to 15%, and the Secondary Threshold dropped from £9,100 to £5,000.
+According to HMRC guidance on payroll tax relief and secondary threshold changes, the rate rose from 13.8% to 15%, and the Secondary Threshold dropped from £9,100 to £5,000.
 That combination means employers now pay more NIC, on more of each employee's earnings.

 For the 2026/27 tax year, the rate stays at 15% and the threshold stays at £5,000.
 No new rises.
 But no relief either.
 The threshold freeze is the hidden mechanism.
 As pay rises — whether through salary reviews, pay awards, or commission — a greater share of earnings falls within the NIC charge.
 The costs compound without the rate moving at all.